 - the "relative spatial bias", which is the standard deviation of the mean per-latitudinal band bias computed over the entire time series.
-It comes to 0.96 ppm. - The "relative spatio-temporal bias", which is the standard deviation of the seasonal mean bias in each latitudinal band (i.e. JFM, AMJ, JAS, OND).
-It comes to 1.09 ppm.
+This was found to be 0.96 ppm. - The "relative spatio-temporal bias", which is the standard deviation of the seasonal mean bias in each latitudinal band (i.e. JFM, AMJ, JAS, OND).
+This was found to be 1.09 ppm.

 For each latitudinal band, the linear drift was computed as the slope of the linear regression of the mean CONTRAIL -IASI bias against time.
 Table 3 shows the resulting drift and error.
-The main drift over the whole bands is: 0.06 ± 0.10 ppm/year.
+The main drift over all bands is $0.06 \pm 0.10$ ppm/year.